Education: The best strategy before a new career.

-Here at UMA, veterans and active duty military personnel will find a wide range of courses, degrees, and services available to them at both our campuses, our 9 University College outreach centers, and through distance delivery.
+Here at UMA, veterans and active duty military personnel will find a wide range of courses, degrees, and services available to them at both our campuses, our statewide UMA centers, and through online and distance delivery.

-Since our founding in 1965 when a simple “Welcome UMA” sign encouraged Vietnam-era Veterans to enroll, we have continued a rich tradition of supporting military-experienced students.
+Since our founding in 1965 when a simple “Welcome Veterans” sign encouraged Vietnam-era Veterans to enroll, we have continued a rich tradition of supporting military-experienced students.
 This commitment was recognized in June 2009 when UMA was awarded one of only twenty $100,000 grants from the American Council on Education/Wal-Mart Foundation to support success for veterans.
-Since 2011, UMA has been recognized as a top military friendly school from various national organizations.
+In 2017, with the support of the Windover Foundation, UMA was able to renovate an existing space on campus to provide a state-of-the-art Veteran Academic Center.
+UMA has been recognized throughout the years as a top military-friendly school from various national organizations.

 Hundreds of Veterans, National Guard members, and active military personnel are enrolled in courses and degrees while still serving, many of those courses taken via distance education.
 All of our Admissions Staff work with veteran and military students.
 Don’t hesitate to contact us by email or phone if you have any questions – and thank you for your service to our nation.